atomistic-machine-learning/schnetpack-gschnet/README.md

 Compared to previous releases, SchNetPack changed from batching molecules to batching atoms, effectively removing the need for padding the neural network inputs.
 G-SchNet greatly benefits from this change in terms of memory requirements, allowing to train models of the same expressivity on GPUs with less VRAM.

+The package contains a standardized routine for the [filtering of generated molecules](/README.md#filtering-molecules) for validity, uniqueness, and novelty.
 Furthermore, we [altered a few implementation details](/README.md#changes-in-this-implementation) to improve scalability and simplify adaptations to custom data sets.
 Therefore, we recommend this version for applications of G-SchNet to new data sets and further development of the method.
 For reproduction of the results reported in our publications, please refer to the specific repositories: